scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/relfection-on-the-first-thousand-kanji/index.md

 ---
 authors: [scottenriquez]
 title: Reflections on the First Thousand Kanji
-date: "2013-01-13"
+date: '2013-01-13'
-description: "Thoughts on completing the first thousand characters."
+description: 'Thoughts on completing the first thousand characters.'
-tags: ["Japanese"]
+tags: ['Japanese']
 ---

 I finished the first thousand kanji recently, and I can honestly say that in addition to learning a slew of new characters, I learned a lot about my study habits as well.
 I wanted to share some of the knowledge I obtained along the way: